Nayemhasan/Project_Atlas/README.md

 ## Project_Atlas
- Abomination of kernel level optimization using greatest build props tweaks of all time by 🍉
+ kernel-level tweaks by 🍉 for the best build.prop enhancements!

 ## What it does to build prop: